 Nalli Silk Sarees

 Since they started off in 1928, Nalli’s fame has sure spread far and wide.
 Drop by at one of their handful of stores and pick from a range of traditional designs in Kanjivarams and Mysore silks.
 Plus, Chanderi, Maheshwari, Kerala Kasavu, Bengal Taant, and more.
-If you are shopping for a wedding, then this store offers greats choice for the bride and her family.
+If you are shopping for a wedding, then this store offers a great choice for the bride and her family.
 The prices here start at INR 700 upwards.

 Sarees, at Prasiddhi, are all about elegance and subtlety.
 While they do the traditional prints fairly well, their contemporary collections will catch your eye more likely.
 However, prices are on the higher side so make sure you have enough saved before heading here.
 So, if you are looking to splurge and buy something contemporary, Prasiddhi Silks is your pick.
 Sarees here start at INR 1,500 upwards.